 The Tell-Tale Qualities Of a Strong Board of Directors.
 Nonprofit MBA Podcast 3.6

 In today’s podcast episode, Stephen Halasnik and CEO of Pink Trumpet Hawwa Muhammad talk about what it takes to put together an exemplary Board of Directors for any non-profit.
 Having a good Board of Directors is crucial to a non-profit’s success, and hinges on the proper allocation of work, great organization, and impeccable hiring.
 It is important to understand the core values of your non-profit to be able to put people to work for those values in action.
-Whether you are a new nonprofit looking to build the best board possible, an existing nonprofit looking to dig their board out of a hole, or an existing full board looking to improve their practices, this advice will help your nonprofit boards flourish.
+Whether you are a new nonprofit looking to build the best board possible, an existing nonprofit looking to dig their board out of a hole, or an existing full board looking to improve their practices, this advice will help your nonprofit board understand their responsibilities.

 The Perfect Boardroom